Scientific name: Chondrilla juncea

 Why Should I Care?

 Rush skeletonweed contaminates crops and fouls harvesting machinery.
-By competing with other plants for resources, it reduces yields of both crops and forage for livestock and wildlife.
-It is an aggressive competitor that spreads quickly and is very difficult to remove.
+By competing with other plants for resources, it reduces yields of both crops and plants for livestock and wildlife.
+It is an aggressive competitor that quickly spreads and is very difficult to remove.

 How Can We Stop It?

-Preventing an infestation from taking hold is easier than removing an established one.
-Do not till soil with rush skeletonweed growing in it; broken root fragments will grow new plants and spread the infestation.
-Hand-pulling multiple times a year for several years can be an effective method of control and removal for small infestations.
-Herbicide is much less effective after the plant starts flowering, though an infestation is more difficult to find when the plant is in its rosette phase before producing the taller flowering stems.
-Herbicide is most effective in the fall, when the weather has started cooling.
-Bio-control methods like gall mites and rust fungus have been released in North America and can be effective at suppressing population growth, though they will not eliminate an infestation.
+Preventing a new infestation is easier than removing an established one.
+Do not till soil infested with rush skeletonweed; broken root fragments will grow new plants and spread the infestation.
+Hand-pulling multiple times a year for several years can be effective to control and remove small infestations.
+Herbicide is much less effective after the plant starts flowering.
+However, rush skeletonweed plants are more difficult to find in their rosette phase before producing the taller flowering stems.
+Herbicide is most effective in the fall, when the weather cools.
+Biological control methods like gall mites and rust fungus have been released in North America and can be effective at suppressing population growth, but they will not eliminate an infestation..

 What Are Its Characteristics?

-• Leafless, branching stems emerging from dandelion-like rosettes of leaves.
+• Leafless, branching stems growing from dandelion-like circular arrangement of leaves.
 The leaves are lobed, fuzzy-textured, and have spines on the edge.

 • Grows 1-5 feet tall.

-• has 1/2 inch-wide yellow flowers that turn into seeds with fluffy white hairs that disperse by wind.
+• Has ½-inch-wide yellow flowers that turn into wind-dispersed seeds with fluffy white hairs.

-• The lower 4-6 inches of the stem has brown hairs pointing downwards.
+• The lower 4-6 inches of the stem has brown hairs that point downwards.

 • Sap is milky white.